-A city of culture, history, music and art, with a night life to rival with that of any city in the world, that’s what Vienna is, in a nutshell.
-Walking through its many fairytale-like streets you wonder if there can be a place so royal and majestic in its appearance.
-No wonder, Vienna deserves its nickname The Imperial City, fairly well.
+A city of culture, history, music and art, with a nightlife to rival with that of any city in the world, that’s what Vienna is, in a nutshell.
+Walking through its many fairytale-like streets you wonder if there can be a place so royal and majestic in its appearance found today — no wonder, Vienna deserves its nickname The Imperial City, fairly well.

 Arriving In The City

-If you’re flying into Vienna, the best and the cheapest way to get to the city center is by taking the S-bahn connections from Euros 2.50 to Euros 4.40 (depending upon how far you’re going).
-Find the nearest S-bahn station in the city and then walk to your hostel.
-You possibly won’t be walking more than a kilometer.
+If you’re flying into Vienna, the best and the cheapest way to get to the city centre is by taking the S-Bahn connections from Euros 2.50 to Euros 4.40 (depending on how far you’re going).
+Find the nearest S-Bahn station in the city and walk to your hostel.
+You will definitely not be walking more than a kilometre.

-Alternatively, If taking a train, and haggling around with interconnections seem overwhelming on your first day, you can take Vienna AirportLines (or the Vienna airport bus), for around 8 Euros to the city center.
+If taking a train and haggling around with interconnections seem overwhelming on your first day, you can take Vienna AirportLines (or the Vienna airport bus), for around 8 Euros to its carious stops in city centre.

 Invest In The City Card

-For those who are travelling for a short time, and are intending to visit as many attractions as possible, investing in Vienna City Card would surely help in saving more money.
-Moreover, unlike many other City Cards I bought in Europe (especially if I think about Budapest and Zurich City Card, which costed around 50 Euros for 72 hours), Vienna City Card was fairly cheaper.
-At a cost of 24.90 Euros, it gave me free unlimited travel by public transport (for 72 hours) as well as discounts on over 200 different museums, sights, shops and restaurants.
+For those who are travelling for a short time, and are intending to visit as many attractions as possible, investing in the Vienna City Card would surely help in saving more money.
+Moreover, unlike many other City Cards I bought in Europe (especially if we talk about Budapest and Zurich City Card, which cost around 50 Euros for 72 hours), Vienna City Card was fairly cheaper.
+At a cost of 24.90 Euros, it gave me unlimited free travel by public transport for 72 hours, as well as discounts in over 200 different museums, sights, shops and restaurants.
 I bought my card at the Tourist Information Centre in Albertinaplatz, but you can also get it from the airport, or even online.

 Walk Along Ringstrasse And See It All For Free

-By far, I’ve not found any street so beautiful and full of treats as Ringstrasse — a 5 kilometers long ring road that runs around the center of Vienna, taking you to the city’s top tourist attractions including the State Opera, Imperial Palace, Parliament and City Hall, in addition to others.
+By far, I’ve not found any street so beautiful and full of treats as Ringstrasse — a 5 kilometres long ring road that runs around the centre of Vienna, taking you to the city’s top tourist attractions including the State Opera, Imperial Palace, Parliament and City Hall, in addition to others.

 It is only by walking along Ringstrasse, you can visit most of Vienna and pretty much everything that it has to offer.
 Though most of the places charge an entry fee to gain access inside, a few sites like St. Stephan’s Cathedral, the gardens of Schonbrunn Palace, etc are free.